QuanHNguyen232/NSF_CPS_SIRI_2022/README.md

 4. `accum_csv.py`: merge all csv file into a big csv file that contains the whole dataset.
 5. `miniSim-to-txt.py`: convert .miniSim file to .txt file.
 6. `merge-miniSim.py`: merge dataset from daq with .miniSim data based on `frame`.
+7. `convert-miniSim-txt.py` and `convert-eyetracking-txt.py`: create the same `merge` column to easily merge miniSim and eyetracking data together.
 ---

 ## Instruction